ChaiMayor/hview-ui/README-EN.md

   <img width="100px" style="margin-bottom:24px;" src="https://oss.zhishiyu.online/common/hview-logo.png">
 </p>

-Design：view also means perspective and view.
-Here, three patterns in different view directions are used to form the H to make it a three-dimensional and multi-faceted effect.
+Design：view also means perspective, view.
+Here, three patterns in different view directions are used to form the solid H

 Implied meaning：There are still many imperfections in our component library.
 We sincerely hope that the majority of developers can use our component library and give us feedback and questions.
 We will humbly accept and then accept your opinions, and continue to iterate the project that satisfies the developers.